Haven-Rau/Pokemon_Catching_Adventure/README.md

 pokeball_id integer REFERENCES pokeball(pokeball_id) not null
 )
 ```

+And the insert statement runs in Python here:

 Using variations in pokeballs
 if trainer could choose, they'd just throw the best Pokeball, so it's better to be random.